Kavin-Bakyaraj/APNA/README.md

 # APNA

-APNA is a project primarily written in JavaScript with some components in Python, CSS, and HTML.
-This repository is private and is maintained by [Kavin-Bakyaraj](https://github.com/Kavin-Bakyaraj).
+APNA is a project primarily focused for enhanced version of the APNA app with AI implementation and enhanced features for both HR and Candidates and is maintained by [Kavin-Bakyaraj](https://github.com/Kavin-Bakyaraj).

 ## Table of Contents
 - [Description](#description)